alvarexander/tcp-client-server-calculator/README.md

 A networking program using the TCP protocol in the C language that works as a calculator between server and client.
 To run the program on the same machine open two separate terminal windows.

-Server program:
+Server:
-1 - gcc server.c -o server
+1. - gcc server.c -o server
-2 - ./server
+2. - ./server

 Client:
 1. gcc client.c -o client